If you entered the site here, please click the "Home" button above to start on the first page.

 Back in the 1980's, I'm not sure the insurance companies really wanted to introduce this product, but the outcry by the consumer groups was getting too loud for them to ignore.

 In the late 1970's, things were changing.
 Consumer groups, led by Ralph Nader started picking on the insurance industry, telling them their products were terrible.
 The companies were selling outdated, over-priced contracts that mainly consisted of very low interest whole life.
-The public demanded higher crediting of their cash values.
+The public demanded higher interest crediting of their cash values.
 As a side note, Term life insurance was almost non-existent at the time, and what Term was available, was grossly overpriced.

 The industry had a dilemma.
 Their cash cow product, whole life, was under attack.
 Interest and inflation rates were sailing along almost at 15%.
 Now one thing the industry didn't want to do was to offer a product that offered great interest rates on the cash value and still give the guarantees that whole life offered.
 There was simply too much risk for them to absorb.